cvasi-tktd/cvasi/doc/manual.md

   set_exposure(myexposure) -> myscenario
 ```

-We can examine the main scenario properties by passing the scenario to
+One can examine the main scenario properties by passing the scenario to
 the console like in the next example.
 The console will print the model
 name, model parameters (*param*), initial state (*init*), enabled effect
 endpoints (*endpt*), output times (*times*), environmental forcings